A Guide to Colorado Springs

 Click here for more information about Pikes Peak

-–Bring a picnic: When we arrived we were shocked by the amount of neat areas that you could stop and have a picnic!
+–Bring a picnic: When we arrived we were shocked by a number of neat areas that you could stop and have a picnic!
 Instead of eating lunch out, bring some food and snacks with you and stop and enjoy the beauty here.

 –Get there early: Parking is limited at Garden of the Gods and it can be tricky especially as the day goes on.

 Click here for more information about Garden of the Gods